fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## Good practices for gem projects
+# Good practices for gem projects

-* Delete the Gemfile.lock from git! (https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile)
+* Remove the Gemfile.lock from git (https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile)

 * Set `required_ruby_version` in Gemspec with a range

 * Setup the pipeline to run the tests for all supported versions

-* Maybe use different Gemfiles to run the tests (to test all supported versions of some gem)
+* Use different Gemfiles to run the tests (to test all supported versions of some gem)

-* Only add a new one if it is **really** necessary!
+* Only add dependencies if it is **really** necessary!

 !SLIDE center